Simplify your projects with the Agile (Scrum) methodology

 Official project scheduling

-Phase 2: Planning and implementation
+Phase 2: Planning & implementation

 Kick-off meeting and communication agreements

 Depending on the customer’s preferences, various forms of communication are possible.
-When we start implementing, we always ensure that the customer receives at least one weekly update on the project’s status.
+When we start implementing, we ensure that the customer receives at least one weekly update on the project’s status.

 Additional functionalities needed during the project